We are humbled by the incredible contributions of our grantees, and honored to partner with them in lifting our communities.

 A $200,000 grant to fund University of Michigan BPAN gene therapy research.

-An $18,000 grant helped to increase capacity in Dutton Farm’s Community Involvement Program, helping individuals with developmental disabilities access their community in meaningful and dignified ways.
+$75,000 in grants helped to increase capacity in Dutton Farm’s Community Involvement Program, helping individuals with developmental disabilities access their community in meaningful and dignified ways.

 A $50,000 grant to provide direct services veteran family support at the VA Ann Arbor Fisher House.